kj-keeley/ai_identity_security/README.md

 ## Origin

-This framework emerged from a conversation with Claude (Anthropic) after reading [Kenn Ejima's post on X](https://x.com/i/status/2002908058633248887) about the code-data boundary problem in computing history and its resurgence in ML/AI.
+This framework emerged from a conversation with Claude (Anthropic)  about the code-data boundary problem in computing history and its resurgence in ML/AI.

 While discussing prompt injection and AI security, I realized that